G-1X48L403S6

 Small, low-cost projects identified by Mildmay Uganda and frontline partners that can be rapidly designed, funded and delivered to address practical gaps in care.

-These targeted initiatives allow us to test solutions, respond quickly to emerging needs, and deliver immediate, tangible benefits for patients, such as adherence tools and simple service improvements, while informing wider programme development.
-The first of a new tranche of these projects - My Pill Box - will be brought online soon.
+These targeted initiatives allow us to test solutions, respond quickly to emerging needs, and deliver immediate, tangible benefits for people, such as adherence tools and simple service improvements, while informing wider programme development.

 Primary School Nakirebe Uganda.jpg